MAJIDBASEER/PROMETHEE/README.md

 Let A={a1,..,an}} be a set of n actions and let F={f1,..,fq} be a consistent family of q criteria.
 Without loss of generality, we will assume that these criteria have to be maximized.
 The basic data related to such a problem can be written in a table containing {\displaystyle n\times q}n\times q evaluations.
 Each line corresponds to an action and each column corresponds to a criterion.

+Pairwise comparisons

+At first, pairwise comparisons will be made between all the actions for each criterion:

+dk(ai,aj)=fk(ai)-fk(aj)
+dk(ai,aj) is the difference between the evaluations of two actions for criterion fk.
+Of course, these differences depend on the measurement scales used and are not always easy to compare for the decision maker.